The routes are now checked and the GPX files you will find under 'Downloads'.

-Today we cycle south through the Badia Valley.
-At Corvara we start with the ascent to the Campolongo Pass, one of the four passes of the Sella Ronda.
-Now it goes down to Arraba, which offers a break to gather the strength for the second part of the day.
-We pedal up the Falzarego Pass at 2105 m before we reach today's stage destination shortly before Cortina d'Ampezzo.
+Today we pedal through the Val Badia (unfortunately) on the main road to the south.
+For a total of almost 30 kilometers we steadily uphill finally to the Campolongo Pass, the lowest of the four passes of the Sella Ronda.
+After the descent we reach Arraba, which is a good place to take a break to gather strength for the second part of the day.
+We now climb up to the Falzarego Pass at 2105 m and after a long descent we reach today's stage destination shortly before Cortina d'Ampezzo.

-For Track 2, today is the queen stage of the tour.
-For Corvara we start the 3/4 circuit of the Sella Ronda and cross the Grödnerjoch, the Sella Joch and finally the Passo Pordoi, before we join track 1 in Arraba and finally take the Falzarego Pass with us.
+For Track 2, today is the king's stage.
+Behind Corvara we start the 3/4 circumnavigation of the Sella Ronda and cross the Grödnerjoch (2121 m), the Sella Joch (2244 m) and finally the Passo Pordoi (2239 m), before we join track 1 again in Arraba.
 Almost 3000 meters of altitude will have to be mastered on this day!

 Day 4: Cortina d'Ampezzo (IT) - Cavaso del Tomba (IT)

-We start our stage with visiting the chic Cortina d'Ampezzo, before we ride down the valley to Belluno partially on a bike path of the former Dolomitenbahn.
-Along the mountain slopes of the southern Dolomites, we now head to our destination for the day, which is located already outside the mountains.
-Since we mostly cycle down the valley, the only challenge is the distance.
+There are no mountains to tackle today, but the altitude difference is still in the small four-digit range, as we have to overcome numerous smaller hills.
+We start riding down into the valley to Cortina d'Ampezzo, before we ride for a long time on a railway bike route of the former Dolomite railway in the Cadore valley to Belluno.
+Along the mountain slopes of the southern Dolomites, we now head to our destination for the day, which is already outside the mountains.
+Since we mostly cycle down the valley, the only challenge today is the distance.